 Be able to identify the various regions on the maps included in this article, and think about their individual statuses in connection with each of the main topics of the course.

 Keep a map of the world's regions in your metaphorical back pocket.
 Emphasis on metaphorical.

-The AP Human Geography exam is structured in a similar way to other AP tests.
+The AP Human Geography exam is structured in a way similar to that of other AP tests.
 It's on the shorter side, coming in at just two hours and 15 minutes, but it has both multiple-choice and free-response sections, and its questions require a wide range of skills and content knowledge.

-The seven major topic areas you'll encounter on the test are:
+The seven major topic areas (i.e., units) you'll encounter on the test are as follows: